Earlier this month, a local shop closed—and I want to talk about it.

 Let’s face it, if you don’t accept responsibility, you can’t change it.
 So, I’ll assume you’re accepting responsibility for your life, so that now we can move forward 🙂

 First Things First: Location

-The very first thing I noticed and commented to my wife about when this store opened is that they made a mistake with their location.
-They bought into the misguided fallacy of “location location location” and picked a spot right on the busiest road in Sudbury.
+The very first thing I noticed and commented to my wife about when this store opened was that they made a mistake with their location.
+They bought into the misguided fallacy of “location, location, location,” and picked a spot right on the busiest road in Sudbury.

 But wait, isn’t that a good thing?

 The problem with “location, location, location,” is people don’t evaluate the saying on a case-by-case basis.
 Yes, location is key, and as a start up, picking an extremely high overhead spot is a HUGE mistake, and in fact breaking the rule of “location, location, location.”